wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-runbook-gallery.md

 
 - Add the tag "GraphicalPS" if you are publishing a **Graphical runbook** (not a Graphical Workflow).

-- Insert either a PowerShell or PowerShell Workflow code snippet into the description using **Insert code section** icon.
 
-
-- Insert a PowerShell Workflow code snippet into the description using **Insert code section** icon.
+- Insert  either a PowerShell or  PowerShell Workflow code snippet into the description using **Insert code section** icon.
-

 - The Summary for the upload will be displayed in the Runbook Gallery results so you should provide detailed information that will help a user identify the functionality of the runbook.